embarklabs/subspace/packages/site/source/packages/docs/reactive-graphql.md

 ```

 <div class="c-notification">
-This example is available in [Github](https://github.com/embarklabs/subspace/tree/master/examples/reactive-graphql)
+This example is available in <a href="https://github.com/embarklabs/subspace/tree/master/examples/reactive-graphql" target="_blank">Github</a>
 </div>